trashcrash/mini_project_3/README.md

 And the table structure is like:</br>
 <img src="https://github.com/trashcrash/mini_project_3/blob/master/structure.png" width="1000"></br>
 ### Add data
+Also, change the username and password to yours before you run it.
 Run the program modified from mini_project_1: </br>
 ```
 $ python tweet_video_tagger.py